-Each $n$-edge will have an \defn{orientation}, meaning it has \emph{initial} and \emph{terminal} points.
+Each $n$-edge will have an \defn{orientation}, meaning it has an \emph{initial} and a \emph{terminal} point.
 A $0$-edge is \defn{positively oriented} if its orientation agrees with the one of the Jordan curve $\CC$.
-Similarly, an $n$-edge $E^n$ is called positively oriented if $f^n$ maps initial/terminal points of $E^n$ to initial/terminal points of (the $0$-edge) $f^n (E^n)$.
+Similarly, an $n$-edge $E^n$ is called positively oriented if $f^n$ maps the initial/terminal point of $E^n$ to the initial/terminal point of (the $0$-edge) $f^n (E^n)$.

 Each $n$-tile contains exactly $k=\#\post$ $n$-edges and $k$ $n$-vertices in its boundary.